financial support, performance opportunities, and artist networking

 Members can apply for between £250 and £1000, which can support public programmes (performances, workshops, discussions etc), community outreach ‘first steps’, developing Member-led models, and/or personal experimentation.

 There is a short proposal form to complete, applications for next round will open in October 2019.
 After receiving applications, a panel consisting of CDS staff and Members meet to select proposals.
+More information can be found in the Allottment Guidelines:

 Future Fridays is our twice-yearly programme of new work led by Chisenhale Dance Members.
 We see it as a context where Members can take risks and share new ideas in front of a casual, supportive audience.
 The work shown is usually either in the early stages of development, or on its first outing as a completed work.